EvgrafovAlexander/otus_python/django_tutorial/README.md

 - Convert the URLconf.
 - Delete some of the old, unneeded views.
 - Introduce new views based on Django’s generic views.

+#### run tests
+python3 manage.py test polls

+#### Good rules-of-thumb include having:
+- a separate TestClass for each model or view
+- a separate test method for each set of conditions you want to test
+- test method names that describe their function